-For more information on obtaining a free voter ID, call the Secretary of State or go to http://sos.ri.gov/elections/voterid/.
+For more information on obtaining a free voter ID, visit https://vote.sos.ri.gov/assets/pdfs/voter_id_information.pdf

 WHAT IS THE DIFFERENCE BETWEEN A REGULAR BALLOT AND A PROVISIONAL BALLOT?

-A provisional ballot will not be fed through the voting machine.
-Instead, you fill it out and sign it.
-Once the polls close, the Board of Canvassers will review the ballow.
-The ballot will be counted if the signature you provided matches the one on your voter registration.
-When you vote at the polling place, you will be given information explaining how you can find out whether your vote was counted.
+Unlike a regular ballot, a provisional ballot is not fed through the voting machine.
+Once the polls close, the Board of Canvassers will review the ballot to ensure you are eligible to vote.
+Usually, the ballot will be counted if the signature you provide (as part of the provisional ballot voting process) matches the one on your voter registration.
+If you vote via provisional ballot, polling officials are required to give you information explaining how to find out if your vote was counted.

 If you experience any difficulty at the polls on Election Day, contact the ACLU of Rhode Island at (401) 831-7171.